Low Lusatian German

-Low Lusatian German (in German: Niederlausitzer Mundart (also English: Low Lusatian dialect)) is a variety of Central German spoken in northern Saxony and southern Brandenburg within the regions of Lower Lusatia (Cottbus) and the northern part of Upper Lusatia (Hoyerswerda).
+Low Lusatian German or the Low Lusatian dialect (in German: Niederlausitzer Mundart) is a variety of Central German spoken in northern Saxony and southern Brandenburg within the regions of Lower Lusatia (Cottbus) and the northern part of Upper Lusatia (Hoyerswerda).
 It is well-defined from the Low German dialects around and north of Berlin, as well as the Upper Saxon dialect group of present-day Saxony and the Slavic language of the Sorbs.

 Both regions were strongly influenced by different dialects, especially after World War II.
 Refugees from East Prussia and Silesia settled there after their dispossession from former German areas.
 After the foundation of the German Democratic Republic and an economical development because of a stronger extraction of lignite, people from Mecklenburg, Thuringia, Saxony, and Saxony-Anhalt moved to the Lusatia region to benefit from the development.
 Due to this influence of other German dialects, Low Lusatian never formed a too strong variation from standard German.
 For people moving now into this area, the dialect is easy to learn and influences their spoken language quite quickly.